claustopholt/VirtualMachine/README.md

 VirtualMachine
 ==============
 STEP 3: This is a simple virtual machine, simulating a hypothetical microprocessor.
 It also contains a simple test language that compiles to the virtual machine's bytecode.
-The virtual machine is hosted on an interactive website.
+The virtual machine is hosted on an interactive website, using Flask, Gevent and Redis.

 Built for Python 2.7.

-Pre-requisites: enum34, antlr4-python2-runtime.
+Pre-requisites (pip): enum34, antlr4-python2-runtime, redis.